ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP Protocol:

-: The Internet Protocol Number for traffic that can be sent to this range.
+: The Internet Protocol Number for traffic that can be sent to this range, encoded as an unsigned 8-bit integer.
 If the value is 0, all protocols are allowed.
 ICMP traffic is always allowed, regardless of the value of this field.
 {: spacing="compact"}

 Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY start routing IP